thin-edge/thin-edge.io/docs/src/references/software_management_plugin_api.md

 ## Plugin repository

-* To be used by thin-edge, a plugin has to be stored in the directory `/etc/tedge/sm-plugins`.
+* To be used by %%te%%, a plugin has to be stored in the directory `/etc/tedge/sm-plugins`.
 * A plugin must be named after the software module type as specified in the cloud request.
   That is, a plugin named `apt` handles software modules that are defined with type `apt` in the cloud request.
   Consequently a plugin to handle software module defined for `docker` must be named `docker`.